cgeyskens/phd/image-analysis/synapse-counting/README.md

 5. `plotted_data.png` an image that lets you inspect the plotted results
 6. `all_statistics.csv` containes the statistics
 7. `internal_coloc_controls.png` an image that plots the difference between actual and rotated presynapse/postsynapses colocalization images

-## Dependencies
-The pipeline can be run inside a Conda environment or a Docker image.
-Apptainer can also pull the docker image from DockerHub to run it in a HPC system.

 ## Limitations
 The pipeline can only be used for ZEISS image format (.czi).